2022 NASTO Conference – Welcome! Bienvenue!

 Thank you to all who participated in the 2022 Northeast Association of State Transportation Officials (NASTO) Conference in Hartford, Connecticut July 11 – 13!

 The following information is from the 2022 Conference which has passed; this is provided for reference only.

 - FULL CONFERENCE registration includes: conference giveaways, access to all sessions and meals including the Sunday evening Drop in Reception at the Capital Grille, Monday night Welcome Celebration at the Society Room, and Tuesday’s Night at the Ballpark.

 - MONDAY ONLY registration includes: conference giveaways, access to Monday lunch, afternoon sessions, and Monday night Welcome Celebration at the Society Room.

-- (SOLD OUT) TUESDAY ONLY registration includes: conference giveaways, access to Tuesday breakfast, sessions, Keynote Luncheon, and Tuesday’s Night at the Ballpark.
+- TUESDAY ONLY registration includes: conference giveaways, access to Tuesday breakfast, sessions, Keynote Luncheon, and Tuesday’s Night at the Ballpark.

 - WEDNESDAY ONLY registration includes: conference giveaways, access to Wednesday morning sessions, breakfast, boxed lunch, and 3:00pm NASTO Annual Business Meeting.

 - EVENING EVENT GUEST ONLY registration includes: tickets for the Monday evening Welcome Celebration at the Society Room, and Tuesday’s Night at the Ballpark.